tensorflowbY/tensorflowbY/README.md

 #### I am an Artificial İntelligence Developer
 I am trying to improve myself by doing projects in the field of artificial intelligence with Python.

-Skills: PYTHON / SCİKİT-LEARN / TENSORFLOW / COMPUTER VİSİON / TRANSFER LEARNİNG
+Skills: PYTHON / TENSORFLOW / COMPUTER VİSİON / TRANSFER LEARNİNG

 - 🔭 I’m currently working on Deep Learning
 - 💬 Ask me about Computer Vision / CNN / Deep Learning